 Sometimes a C-section is safer for you or your baby than is a vaginal delivery.
 Your health care provider might recommend a C-section if:

 - Your labor isn't progressing.
 Stalled labor is one of the most common reasons for a C-section.
-Perhaps your cervix isn't opening enough despite strong contractions over several hours — or the baby's head is too big to pass through your birth canal.
+Stalled labor might occur if your cervix isn't opening enough despite strong contractions over several hours.

-- Your baby isn't getting enough oxygen.
-If your health care provider is concerned about your baby's oxygen supply or changes in your baby's heartbeat, a C-section might be the best option.
+- Your baby is in distress.
+If your health care provider is concerned about changes in your baby's heartbeat, a C-section might be the best option.

 - Mechanical obstruction.
-You might need a C-section if you have a large fibroid obstructing the birth canal, a severely displaced pelvic fracture or your baby has severe hydrocephalus, a condition that can cause the head to be unusually large.
+You might need a C-section if you have a large fibroid obstructing the birth canal, a severely displaced pelvic fracture or your baby has a condition that can cause the head to be unusually large (severe hydrocephalus).

 - You've had a previous C-section.
-Depending on the type of uterine incision and other factors, it's often possible to attempt a vaginal birth after a previous C-section.
+Depending on the type of uterine incision and other factors, it's often possible to attempt a VBAC.
 In some cases, however, your health care provider might recommend a repeat C-section.

 Some women request C-sections with their first babies — to avoid labor or the possible complications of vaginal birth or to take advantage of the convenience of a planned delivery.
 However, this is discouraged if you plan on having several children.
-Women who have multiple C-sections are at increased risk of placenta problems as well as heavy bleeding, which might require a hysterectomy.
+Women who have multiple C-sections are at increased risk of placental problems as well as heavy bleeding, which might require surgical removal of the uterus (hysterectomy).
 If you're considering a planned C-section for your first delivery, work with your health care provider to make the best decision for you and your baby.